Optimally Controlling a Random Population

-\begin{lemma} \Laetitia can simultaneously move $2k$, but not more, tokens through a bottleneck of capacity $2k$. \end{lemma} \begin{proof} She can do so by playing $b$ and then repeating actions $a$ until exactly $k$ tokens reside on states $l$ and $r$, respectively.
-She can then use the actions in the red (blue) gadgets to move these tokens to the central state $c$.
+\begin{lemma} \Laetitia can move $2k$ tokens from $s$ to $t$ in a bottleneck of capacity $2k$, but not with a $(k-1)$-definable strategy. \end{lemma} \begin{proof} She can do so by playing $b$ and then repeating action $a$ until exactly $k$ tokens reside on states $l$ and $r$, respectively.
+She can then use the actions in the red (blue) gadgets to move these tokens to the central state $m$.
 Only then is it safe to play the action $e$ and move them all to the target.
-Note that, no action other than $a$ is safe to play until tokens are equally split among states $l,r$.
-Indeed, the action $a$ is daemonic outside of these two states.
-Therefore, once an action from the red or blue gadgets is played, further redistributing tokens betweek $l$ and $r$ is impossible.
-From that point onwards, the only way to move all tokens to the target $t$ is to move them through the red (blue) gadgets. \end{proof}

-It is natural to conjecture that for any positive instance of the population control problem and $N\in\?N$, \Laetitia has a winning strategy that considers only which states currently host $0,1$, or more tokens.
-After all, such strategies are sufficient to isolate and move a single token as in the canonical example in Figure~\ref{fig:force-one} and if a gadget is traversable for $k$ tokens then also, with the same strategy, for strictly fewer tokens.
+However, with a $(k-1)$-definable strategy, \Laetitia cannot distinguish configurations with $k$ tokens on each side from the ones with $k+1$ on a side and $k-1$ on the other.
+Therefore, she either risks entering a $k$-bottleneck with $k+1$ tokens or continues to play the action $a$ indefinitely and keeps all tokens in states $l$ or $r$.
+Both cases are clearly losing. \end{proof}

-\subparagraph*{A length-$K$ chain of bottlenecks with capacity $1$} We join $K$ many copies of the gadget depicted in Figure~\ref{fig:bad-ex-chain} so that for all $1\le n<K-1$, the right-most state of the $n$-th copy is the left-most state of the $(n+1)$-th copy. he initial state is $q_1$, the start of the first copy at level one, and the ultimate target state is $q_{K+1}$, the last state in the $K$-th copy.
+\subparagraph*{A length-$K$ chain of bottlenecks with capacity $1$} We join $K$ copies of the gadget depicted in Figure~\ref{fig:bad-ex-chain} (without the red arrows for now) so that for all $1\le n \le K$, the right-most state of the $n$-th copy is the left-most state of the $(n+1)$-th copy.
+The initial state is $q_1$, the start of the first copy at level one, and the ultimate target state is $q_{K+1}$, the last state in the $K$-th copy.